cwdotgis/cmv-widgets/widgets/README.md

 #Query Statistics with SQL Expression Widget
 First try at creating my own widget for the [cmv-app](https://github.com/cmv/cmv-app).

-This is a widget to query for summary statistics from a hosted feature service with an SQL expression.
-Adapted from [Query Statistics with SQL Expression](https://developers.arcgis.com/javascript/3/jssamples/query_statistics_sql.html) sample code from [ArcGIS Javascript API 3.17](https://developers.arcgis.com/javascript/3/) sample code.
+This is a widget to query for summary statistics from a feature service with an SQL expression.
+Adapted from [ArcGIS Javascript API 3.17](https://developers.arcgis.com/javascript/3/) sample code [Query Statistics with SQL Expression](https://developers.arcgis.com/javascript/3/jssamples/query_statistics_sql.html).

+##Widget Configuration
 Add the following code to the viewer.js file
-##Widget Configuration
 ``` javascript
 queryStatistics: {
     include: true,